Support and Mentoring

 Contact Rexash for more details.

-Rexash Consultancy has considerable experience in the process of the Disability Living Allowance and Attendance Allowance Tribunals.
+Rexash Consultancy has considerable experience in the process of the Disability Living Allowance and Attendance Allowance and Personal Independence Payment Tribunals.
 During that time Rexash has represented Deaf people across the UK at Appeals Tribunals and has been successful in winning over £290,000 in appeals against original decisions on the DLA and AA submissions.

 Rexash can provide: